CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 Unfortunately, this specific implementation is limited in that it only correctly runs if executed in a single block.
 It is definitely possible to expand this to use multiple blocks ("scan of scans"), though.

+### Optimization to improve work-efficient GPU approach ("Part 5")

+I noticed I could invoke my up-sweep and down-sweep kernels with a different number of blocks and threads per block at each iteration, since each iteration operates on a different number of elements in the array.
+This, together with a calculation of a "nodeIdx" in those kernels, allow me to invoke fewer kernels when the algorithm allows for it (i.e. when the sweeps are closer to the root).

+### Radix Sort ("Part 6")

+I implemented a GPU radix sort using my work-efficient GPU scan with global memory.
+It may be invoked with:

+`
+StreamCompaction::RadixSort::radixSort(size, out, in, ascending);
+`

+### GPU scan with shared memory ("Part 7")

+The performance of the work-efficient GPU scan with shared memory has been analyzed above.
+It may be invoked as follows:

+`
+StreamCompaction::EfficientShared::scan(size, out, in);
+`

+In my GPU, it can only handle arrays of size up to 2^11.

 ### Output of test program

 The output below was generated with an array size of 2^20.
 It includes tests for the **GPU radix sort**, but not the work-efficient with shared memory GPU scan, due to limited memory.